tomerfiliba/tomerfiliba.github.io/etc/_posts/2013-11-15-python-crash-course.md

 </section><section>

-Generators let us be as general as we wish while paying only for what we're actually using (lazy computation)
+Generators let us be as general as we wish while paying only for what we're actually using (lazy evaluation)

 {% highlight pycon %}
 >>> def fib():